dog-broad/OS_Notes/OS.md

 Paging is a memory management scheme used by operating systems to manage the allocation of memory in a computer system.
 In a paging system, the memory is divided into fixed-size blocks called "pages," and the program's virtual address space is divided into the same size blocks called "page frames."
 The mapping between the virtual pages and physical page frames is maintained by a page table.
 When a program accesses a memory address, the operating system translates the virtual address to a physical address using the page table.

 One of the key challenges in paging is handling page faults, which occur when a program accesses a page that is not currently in the main memory (RAM).
 This happens when the required page is not mapped to a physical frame in memory and needs to be fetched from secondary storage (e.g., the hard disk).
 When a page fault occurs, the operating system needs to decide which page to replace in order to bring the required page into memory.
 Different page replacement algorithms are used to make this decision, aiming to minimize the number of page faults and optimize memory usage.

-Let's take a closer look at the page replacement algorithms mentioned:

 1. **First In First Out (FIFO)**:
    - In FIFO, the pages in memory are treated as a queue, and the page that has been in memory the longest (the first page in the queue) is replaced.